 WRITER, PHOTOGRAPHER, TRAVELLER

-I’m a food and travel writer who was raised in British Columbia’s north, and after nearly a decade of schooling and travel, now lives on its southern coast.
+I’m a food and travel writer who was raised in British Columbia’s north, and after nearly a decade of school, travel, and eclectic jobs, now lives on its southern coast.

-Here are a few more Very Official Facts about my adventures thus far:
+Here are a few Very Official Facts about my adventures thus far:

 The most ludicrous job I’ve ever had was as a goat herder in Tuscany.

 The most fun I've ever had researching a story was traipsing through the woods in search of mushrooms with Tyler Gray of Mikuni Wild Foods.